 - Mix in the eggs and milk with yeast until dough starts to come together.

 - While the mixer is running on low, slowly add the butter, a tablespoon at a time, then continue to mix until fully incorporated and the dough is smooth.
 It might be a little sticky.
 If the dough is too crumbly, add a little more milk.

 - Lightly grease a large bowl with oil, then add the dough, turning to coat.
 Cover and refrigerate 8 hours to overnight.
 The dough will puff, but probably not double.

-- Grease 2 9x4 inch loaf pans with butter or oil.
-Line the bottom with parchment.
+- Grease 2 9×4 inch (23×10 centimeter) loaf pans with butter or oil.
+Line the bottom and two long sides with parchment.

 - Place the twisted loaf in the prepared pan and cover with a damp cloth.
-Repeat with remaining dough and filling.
+Repeat with remaining dough and filling and transfer to the second loaf pan.
 Allow to rise at room temperature until puffed, 1-2 hours.

 - While the loaves are in the oven, prepare the syrup.

 - In a small pot, combine the water and sugar over medium heat.
 Simmer until the sugar dissolves completely.
 Remove from heat and allow to cool slightly.